All Products

 SET odps.sql.allow.fullscan=true;

--- Query information about all male students and sort the results by ID in ascending order.
+-- Query the information of all male students and sort the results by ID in ascending order.

 SELECT * FROM students WHERE gender='boy' ORDER BY id;